Kanangnut/Music-Store-Database-Analysis/README.md

 - Who are the top3 artists in the “Rock” genre based on total sales?

 #### Result
 Here are some of the questions answered in this project.
-For more details, please refer to the analysis.sql file:
+For more details, please refer to the [SQL](https://github.com/Kanangnut/Music-Store-Database-Analysis/blob/main/music_database_query.sql) file:

 Employee Analysis:
 - Mr.Mohan Madan's most senioremployee